pablogsal/IPcam_tracker/README.md

 # What is THIS?

-This is a IP-CAM tracker.
+This is an IP-CAM tracker.
 I use it to track the movement and behaviour of my cat (his name is BMO - as in Adventure Time ).
 I love cats and I love gathering statistics and controlling stuff so I joined the best of the two worlds....
 In Python!

 Note: You can track whatever thing that moves, not only cats.